sargsyanvlad/recruitment-node/README.md

 ##### Requirements
 - Application should be written with strong typing (*TypeScript*)
-- Framework is free of choice
+- Framework is free of choice (NestJS, or others)
+- ORM is free of choice (TypeORM, or others)
 - Authentication should be implemented (*type/package if free of choice*)
 - Seeds should be included (*100 random certificates, 5 random users with certificates and 5 without them*)
-- Tests have to be included
+- Tests have to be included (Jest is preferred)

 ### Good luck!